CyberSwell/Cyber-Cheat-Sheets/BlueTeam.md

 # BlueTeam
 List of non pen tasting stuff.
 Pen untasters?

-# netstat
+## Monitoring Network Connections
+Look for connections to IP's outside of known good subnets, processes that shouldn't have a connection (ex: a random Python script), or anything else that looks sussy.

 ```bash
 netstat -peanut
 ```
-> Use this to hunt for sussy open ports/ processes that shouldn't have an established connection, such as a random Python script listening on 1337.
 - **p:** Display both the PID and the program name
 - **e:** Display extended information
 - **a:** Display all sockets including ones which are not connected